Want More Clients? You know, the ones that pay *well*?

 The thing about going freelance is you’re never going to feel ready.
 There’s not enough time in the day to build up a full schedule of clients before you quit your day job, so, nine times out of ten, it’s a “wing it” jobbie.

-On the last day in July, the boyfriend was offered a job in sunny, sunny Igualada.
+On the last day in July, the ex was offered a job in sunny, sunny Igualada.
 His start date?
 Mid-September.
 Which meant I had just over a month before we flew.

 Cue even more panicking.